Hello, New Friends and Loyal Readers!

 Welcome to Pink Dandelions, my monthly author newsletter.

-Subscribe to get full access to the newsletter and publication archives.
+If you are here to subscribe and to get access to the newsletter and publication archives press the button below.

 For 40 years, I’ve studied and practiced the craft of writing.
 I took college and non-credit classes, worked on a slew of manuscripts, and read more books, articles, and blogs on the craft than I can count.
 For journalism practice, I once created a blog about sustainability and localism and kept that up for six years.
-I then wrote for my community’s weekly newspaper for over a decade, focusing on human interest stories.
+I then wrote for my small-town community’s weekly newspaper for over a decade, focusing on human interest stories.

 (I’ve since gone back to my old blog shelleyburbank.wordpress.com as my public writing journal.
-So if you want more than this once a month letter, click that link and check out the blog!
+So if you want more than this once a month letter, click that link and check out the blog.
 The old sustainability content is still there, as well, but I’ll be editing that in the coming months.)

 I also wrote on Wattpad for a time in order to benefit from the feedback of readers and to encourage others on their writing journey.
 While there, I started a short-lived magazine called Pink Dandelion Quarterly where I published works by a diverse group of women writers from all over the world.
 This newsletter is an outgrowth of that initial idea.